gladly/rest-api-examples/README.md

 The script accomplishes this by doing the following:
 - Retrieves the conversation from Gladly using the [Get Conversation API](https://developer.gladly.com/rest/#operation/getConversation)
-- Add a topic to the conversation, as defined in the CSV file, using the [Add Topic API](https://developer.gladly.com/rest/#operation/addTopicToConversation)
+- Adds a topic to the conversation, as defined in the CSV file, using the [Add Topic API](https://developer.gladly.com/rest/#operation/addTopicToConversation)
-- Close the conversation, assigning it to the conversationId and agentId values the conversation is currently assigned to using the [Update Conversation API](https://developer.gladly.com/rest/#operation/patchConversation)
+- Closes the conversation, assigning it to the conversationId and agentId values the conversation is currently assigned to using the [Update Conversation API](https://developer.gladly.com/rest/#operation/patchConversation)

 ### How to use script

 First, open up `close-conversations/sample-close-conversations.csv` and populate it with conversation + topic ID values from your very own Gladly instance.

+Save your edits to this file.

 Make sure you are in the root directory of this repository on Terminal, then run this command: